Implications of Narrow Spectra of Fast Radio Bursts

-Some FRBs, e.g., FRB 20190711A, FRB 20201124A, and FRB 20220912A, appear extremely narrow spectra within the bandwidth of a telescope \citep[e.g.,][]{Kumar21b,Zhou22,Zhang23}, implying that the spectra of at least some FRBs are intrinsically narrow.
-In this section, we will discuss the implication of the observed narrow bandwidths of FRBs, and emphasize that the observed relative spectral bandwidth mainly depends on the intrinsic spectral shape, definition of spectral bandwidth (e.g., flux-threshold-dependent bandwidth, full width at half maximum, full width at tenth maximum, etc.), and the telescope's bandwidth.
+Some FRBs, e.g., FRB 20190711A, FRB 20201124A, and FRB 20220912A, appear extremely narrow spectra in the bandwidths of telescopes \citep[e.g.,][]{Kumar21b,Zhou22,Zhang23}, implying that the spectra of at least some FRBs are intrinsically narrow.
+In this section, we will discuss the implication of the observed narrow bandwidths of FRBs, and emphasize that the observed relative spectral bandwidth mainly depends on the intrinsic spectral shape, the bandwidth definition (e.g., full width at half maximum, full width at tenth maximum, etc.), and the telescope's bandwidth.
 We first consider that the intrinsic spectra of radio bursts from an FRB source have a general form described by a broken power-law distribution,